carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

   A numeric operand is a previously defined numeric variable, or an integer literal.
 The supported operators are ``+`` and ``-``.
 Spaces are accepted before, after and between any of these elements.
+  There is currently no support for operator precendence, but parentheses can be used to change the evaluation order.

 For example: